Are we Pulling the Right Levers on Digital Transformation?

 5. The rules of the system (such as incentives, punishments, constraints).

-• Shifting from rigid, one-size-fits-all procurement rules to more flexible frameworks
+- Shifting from rigid, one-size-fits-all procurement rules to more flexible frameworks that incentivize trust building rather than box-ticking

-• Moving away from punishing risk taking to celebrate and reward early failure and rapid learning by civil servants
+- Moving away from punishing risk taking to celebrating and rewarding early failure and rapid learning by civil servants

 4. The power to add, change, evolve, or self-organize system structure.